-There are several problems in this work that require further study.
-First, the observation that complex inner products defined by random complex weights lead to well-condition polynomial basis is not understood.
+There are several problems in this paper that require further study.
+First, the observation that complex inner products defined by random complex weights lead to well-conditioned polynomial basis is not understood.
 Second, the numerical stability of our QR algorithm is not proved due to the use of complex orthogonal rotations.
-Numerical evidences about mentioned problems have been provided in this work and they are under vigorous investigation.
+Numerical evidence about mentioned problems have been provided in this paper and they are under vigorous investigation.
 Their analysis and proofs will appear in future works.